postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

     * Enter a nickname.
     * Enter a New Relic User API Key.

         > There are multiple types of API keys in New Relic.
 Make sure to use a **User** key for connecting an API to New Relic.
-For more information on API Keys in New Relic, see the [New Relic documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
+For more information on API Keys in New Relic, see the [New Relic API keys documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).

     * Select your New Relic region.
     * Select **Authenticate**.